What is thrush?

 - If your underwear or clothes become sweaty or damp for any reason, for example when swimming or exercising, change into fresh clothing as soon as you can.
 Thrush loves a damp, warm environment in which to multiply.

-- Don’t douche (rinse or clean out the vagina with water or anything else) your vagina.
+- Do not douche (rinse or clean out the vagina with water or anything else) your vagina.
 Your vagina is a self-cleaning, self-balancing tube.

 Treatments for thrush and recurrent thrush

-- There are over the counter pessaries available to treat vaginal thrush- your pharmacist will be able to advise you on the latest recommended treatments and which to use during pregnancy.
+- There are several over-the-counter creams and pessaries available to treat vaginal thrush.
+Although your pharmacist will be able to advise you on the latest recommended treatments and which to use during pregnancy, they will not sell you treatment unless it has been prescribed by a doctor.
+You can phone your midwife or GP and ask for a prescription over the telephone.

 - Try to avoid sex whilst your thrush is being treated and wait for symptoms to clear completely.
 Current advice is that your partner doesn’t need specific treatment for thrush unless they also become symptomatic.

-- If self help measures have been tried and they haven’t worked or your thrush reoccurs despite these measures, make an appointment with your GP to discuss the next stage of treatment, which is usually a course of antibiotics.
+- If self-help measures have been tried and they haven’t worked or your thrush reoccurs despite these measures, make an appointment with your GP to discuss the next stage of treatment.

-Developing thrush during pregnancy can be extremely irritating, but don’t worry there are effective self help remedies available to help you take control of this itchy situation.
+Developing thrush during pregnancy can be extremely irritating, but there are effective self-help remedies available to help you take control of this itchy situation.